edwinchow12/comp2113project/README.md

 ## Core dependencies

 This programme is directed to be run on C++11.
 Please ensure that your Linux device has C++11 installed with a non-standard library unistd.h.
-Please also ensure that that the text files under ./dialogues are all available and non-altered.
+Please also ensure that the text files under ./dialogues are all available and non-altered.
-Also, ./bin should also be available.
+Also, ./bin should also be present.

 # Project Description
 This is a game with a storyline.
 The game will also include minigames such as maze, pacman, peaceful war, etc.